ttyelud/dracht.io/docs/api/srf.md

 | [headers] | <code>Object</code> | SIP headers to apply to the outbound request |
 | [body] | <code>String</code> | body to send with the SIP request |
 | [callback] | <code>function</code> | callback invoked when sip request has been sent, invoked with signature (err, request) where `request` is a sip request object representing the sip message that was sent. |

+send a SIP request outside of a dialog

 **Example** *(sending OPTIONS request)*
 ```js